 Dr. Randy Korotev is a lunar geochemist.
 He has studied lunar samples and their chemical compositions since 1969 when the Apollo 11 astronauts collected the first lunar samples on the Moon and brought them to Earth (Haskin et al., 1970).
 He received both his B.S.
 (1971) and Ph.D.
 (1976) degrees in chemistry from the University of Wisconsin – Madison.
 Since 1979 he has been at Washington University in Saint Louis, where he is a retired research professor.
 Before retiring, he ran a laboratory for INAA (instrumental neutron activation analysis), a technique that can determine the concentrations of 30 or more chemical elements in small samples without destroying the samples.
-He has analyzed more than 5800 Apollo lunar samples and exactly 78 Russian Luna samples by INAA.
+He has analyzed more than 5800 Apollo lunar samples and exactly 78 samples from the Russian Luna missions by INAA.
 He studied the first lunar meteorite to be recognized, ALHA 81005 (Korotev et al., 1983), and has studied most of the subsequently found lunar meteorites.
-He’s analyzed more than 2242 samples of lunar meteorites by INAA and suspects that he has seen more lunar meteorites than anyone else.
+He’s analyzed more than 2242 samples of lunar meteorites by INAA.
 He was a member of the 1988-89 ANSMET team, which collected more than 870 meteorites from the Lewis Cliff and MacAlpine Hills areas of Antarctica, including lunar meteorite MAC88104/5 and martian meteorite LEW 88516.
 He has served on the Curation and Planning Team for Extraterrestrial Materials (CAPTEM, a NASA advisory group), the Meteorite Working Group (MWG, an NASA advisory group), and was an associate editor of the journal Meteoritics & Planetary Science for 15 years.
 He is a member and fellow of The Meteoritical Society.
 He’s authored and co-authored numerous scientific papers about the Moon, lunar meteorites, earthworms, aluminum foil, coal flyash, birds, and some other things.

-Dr. Korotev receives a lot of telephone e-mail about meteorites and is often slow to respond to those messages.
-He often does not respond at all to people who send him out-of-focus photos of rocks and who ask “Is this a meteorite?”
-If he does respond, he’ll say, “I don’t know.
-I cannot identify a meteorite from a photo.”
-He gets annoyed at persons who do not make the effort to write their questions in full sentences or who ask dumb questions like “What do you think about this rock?”
-(Answer: He doesn’t think about it at all.)
-He feels no obligation to respond to people who do not have the courtesy to give their full name, place of residence, and where they found the rock.
-He hates to talk on the telephone and really doesn’t want to receive phone calls from people who think they have a meteorite.
-He can’t hear very well, he can’t recite URL’s of web pages over the phone, and he can’t identify meteorites over the phone.
-His cell phone confuses him and he doesn’t send or read text messages.
+Dr. Korotev appreciates it when people actually read and study the information provided on his meteorite website.
+He receives a lot of e-mail (5893 from 2738 different people in 2019) about meteorites and is often slow to respond to those messages.
+If people who haven’t studied his website send him photos of rocks and ask “Is this a meteorite?” or “How much is this worth?,” then he probably won’t respond at all.
+He feels no obligation to respond to people who do not have the courtesy to give their name, place of residence, and where they found the rock.
 He doesn’t have a page on Facebook.
 He doesn’t Twitter.
 He doesn’t spell very well, and appreciates it when people point out spelling, grammatical, and factual errors on these web sites.
 Other than that, he’s a lot of fun.

 He hopes that everybody who reads these web sites will find a lunar meteorite and send him a piece first.